scala/bug/README.md

-# The Scala compiler and standard library bug tracker
+# Welcome to the Scala compiler & standard library bug tracker

 ## Before opening an issue